 Mark of the Xenos has the usual quality editing and writing for the Deathwatch RPG.
 Every adversary has an illustration, but there are more black-and-white drawings than there usually would be (maybe Games Workshop has never commissions full color illustrations of Ethereals, Gargoyles, etc.?).

 Mark of the Xenos is a necessary, if unexciting book.
-The GM of a Deathwatch campaign will surely want this to round out his rogues’ gallery.
+The GM of a Deathwatch campaign will surely want this to round out their rogues’ gallery.
 The players of a Deathwatch campaign will not (or, I suppose, should not) have any use for it.
 As for the reader, my guess is that most will not find it too thrilling.
 If you don’t know what all of these various foes are, then it’s probably pretty interesting.
 But if you already know what a Bloodthirster or a kroot or a carnifex is, then it might feel a bit repetitive.
 And I’m guessing that the sort of folks who would buy Warhammer 40,000 Roleplay books as reading material are already familiar with most of these adversaries.
 For those of you who aren’t, this should make for good reading material as well.